There is a

 We pronounce the verdict of Heaven or Hell on ourselves.

-- Our son-in-law, Michael Nissim, recently finished a two year effort to translate Arnold Fructenbaum's masterful teaching, The Footsteps of The Messiah," into Hebrew.
+- Our son-in-law, Michael Nissim, has finished a two year effort to translate Arnold Fructenbaum's masterful teaching, The Footsteps of The Messiah," into Hebrew.
 It has been published from Jerusalem and launched at services in Haifa.
 We hope and pray that it will lead to the conversion of many Jews to belief in their Lord and Saviour, Jesus Christ.